nogibjj/Individual_Project_3_Yabei/README.md

 ## Requirements
 The project involves developing a data pipeline in Databricks, incorporating at least one data source and one data sink.

+## Demo Video
+A comprehensive video demonstration of the ETL pipeline is available  [here]().
+This video walks you through the entire process, showcasing the automated trigger and the key aspects of our pipeline, along with the conclusions and actionable recommendations for the management team.

 ## Job pipeline
 ![etl](https://github.com/nogibjj/Mini_Project11_Yabei/assets/143656459/57c258ce-ef7f-4970-9d8c-6ec3aeca6e22)